+Piaget.
+Student laboratory work will be with 3-5 year old children during the ten-week session in the Little Panther Playschool, our on-site child development lab.
+This class provides information for anyone considering a career working with children, in social services, teaching and beyond.
 PRESCHOOL CHILD - FC3913 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: Child Development.
 Learn about communication techniques that are successful with young children.
 Explore the use of positive discipline methods.
-Learn about the professions in early childhood development and how to plan and present ageappropriate activities to preschool children.
+Learn about the professions in early childhood development and how to plan and present age-appropriate activities to preschool children.
 Apply developmental information learned in the previous course.
 Students will plan and present lessons to 3-5 year old children during the ten-week session in the Little Panther Playschool, our on-site development lab.
 The course is highly recommended for anyone planning a career in education, psychology, or social services.
-This is a college-prep level course and earns three hours articulated credit at College of DuPage.
 Independent Study in early childhood education is available after this course is completed.